Love and the Illusion of Certainty

-If you're like most people, you rode into married life on powerful waves of affection and intimacy that crashed occasionally into self-doubt and apprehension, only to rise again, stronger than ever.
-In other words, you believed that you married for love.
+If you're like most people, you rode into married life on powerful waves of affection and intimacy, waves that crashed occasionally into self-doubt and apprehension, only to rise again, stronger than ever.
+In other words, you married for love.
 That was the easy part.

-Lots of research shows that love is more effective at bringing us together than keeping us together.
+Alas, love is more effective at bringing us together than keeping us together.
 You may have heard the saying, "Love is easy; relationships are hard."
-The truth is relationships are hard because love is easy.
+The truth is, relationships are hard because love is easy.

-Strong feelings and sensations of any kind carry an illusion of certainty, i.e., they are self-validating:
+Strong feelings of any kind create an illusion of certainty, which makes them self-validating:

-If I'm angry, you must be doing something wrong.
+- I'm angry; you must be doing something wrong.

-If I'm in love, you must be wonderful.
+- I'm feel love; you must be wonderful.

-Strong feelings and sensations of any kind override those of other people.
-When you have a terrible headache, it's hard to recognize that someone else has a backache.
+Strong feelings and sensations of any kind obscure our perceptions of what other people experience.
+When you have a terrible headache, it's hard to recognize that someone else has a back ache.
 If you're resentful, you cannot appreciate the vulnerabilities of others.
 If you feel excited or euphoric, you are less likely to notice the homeless sleeping on the street.
-Love makes us less sensitive to the subtleties of our loved ones' emotional worlds in the rush to project our own onto them.
+Love makes us less sensitive to the subtleties of our loved ones' emotional worlds in the rush to project what we want to see in them.

 Half the Story: Your Partner Changed into Someone You Like Less

-When the intensity of love wanes, we stop projecting and begin to see some things in our lovers we don't like.
-It's not so much that we don't like who they really are, it's just that it had seemed, in love's illusion of certainty, that they were everything we really liked.
-This disillusionment is what couples fight about in the second year of marriage, although they think they're fighting about money, sex, jealousy, in-laws, housekeeping, or something stupid.
+When the intensity of love wanes, we stop projecting and begin to see some things in our lovers that we don't like.
+It's not so much that we don't like who they really are; it's just that it had seemed, in love's illusion of certainty, that they were everything we really liked.
+This disillusionment is what couples fight about by the second year of living together, even though they think they're fighting about money, sex, jealousy, in-laws, housekeeping, or something stupid.
 Most of the arguments that couples have in the second year of marriage take the following form: